ritikmishra/anacreonlib/docs/source/what_is_asyncio.rst

 This is why :py:mod:`anacreonlib` is written with async -- to let users easily write concurrent scripts.

-Why not ``threading``?
-^^^^^^^^^^^^^^^^^^^^^^^

-Both ``threading`` and ``asyncio`` have their upsides and downsides.
-For example, the main downside of ``asyncio`` is that you have to be careful about doing synchronous operations that block the event loop.
-Because of this, it means you cannot use many existing libraries which do not support async, unless you go through the trouble of running them on a thread pool separate from the event loop.

-However, ``threading`` also has its downsides.
-The primary downside of using multithreading is that it can be a source of many concurrency bugs if you are not careful.
-While you could also write asynchronous code that has concurrency bugs, you can see in the code exactly where your coroutines could possibly be yielding control to somebody else, as they are explicitly marked with the `await` keyword.
-However, in multithreading, the thread scheduler could interrupt your thread at any time to run a different thread.
-This makes it almost mandatory to protect shared state with

 .. [#yieldcoro] The technical details about this are more complicated than
     "coroutines suspend at ``await`` points".
 This
     `answer on StackOverflow <https://stackoverflow.com/questions/59586879/does-await-in-python-yield-to-the-event-loop/59780868#59780868>`_